 - Evolutionary Optimization – Cells have been fine‑tuned over billions of years.
 Studying why a particular pathway exists can inspire more efficient algorithms or sustainable processes.

-If you're encounter a new biological puzzle—say, why a certain cancer resists chemotherapy—ask yourself: *Which cellular component is failing?Still, a mutation in the DNA‑repair machinery?
-Plus, * Is it a membrane transporter pumping the drug out?
+When you encounter a new biological puzzle—say, why a certain cancer resists chemotherapy—ask yourself: *Which cellular component is failing?In practice, a mutation in the DNA‑repair machinery? * Is it a membrane transporter pumping the drug out?
 By mapping the problem onto the cell‑theory scaffold, you can rapidly narrow down hypotheses.

 A Quick Lab‑Ready Recap